I am currently an assistant in the Computational Arithmetic Geometry Group at the University of Heidelberg.

-I recently assisted a course on adic spaces.
+In 2019, I assisted a course on adic spaces.
 Here is a collection of exercises, that might be useful if you are learning the theory.

 In August 2016, I gave a Minicourse on Mod p Langlands correspondences via arithmetic geometry at KIAS.
 You can find notes of this course here .